daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 tinytex::install_tinytex()
 ```

-The above is all we need to have LaTeX work with R Markdown documents, however to for Jupyter we need to add the TinyTex executables to our `PATH` and install several more packages.
+The above is all we need to have LaTeX work with R Markdown documents, however for Jupyter we need to add the TinyTex executables to our `PATH` and install several more packages (`PATH` is a collection of directories which contain the available executable programs on your computer).

-To add the TinyTex executables to our `PATH` we need to edit our `.bashrc` file.
+To append the TinyTex executables to our `PATH` we need to edit our `.bashrc` file.
 The TinyTex executables are usually installed in `$HOME/bin`.
 Thus, add the lines below to the bottom of your `.bashrc` file (which you can open by `code $HOME/.bashrc`):

 ```
-# add TinyTex executables to the path
+# Append TinyTex executables to the path
-export PATH="$HOME/bin:$PATH"
+export PATH="$PATH:$HOME/bin"
 ```

 When you launch a new terminal instance, this directory will have been added to your path (you can check this by running `echo $PATH` in the terminal.